zack-bitcoin/amoveo/docs/other_blockchains/sharding.md

 Since Lazy Ledger requires storage nodes, and stateless-full-node strategy requires that customers keep their own data, and full nodes store nothing, these plans are non-compatible.
 We can not do them both together.

 * optimistic roll-up. https://arxiv.org/pdf/1904.06441.pdf  With optimistic roll-up we keep the history on-chain, but we move all processing of editable state onto side-chains.
 Miners pay a safety deposit when they publish a block.
 If anyone can show that a block improperly processed a transaction, they can destroy half the safety deposit and win the rest as a reward.
 ZK roll-up is very similar to optimistic roll-up.
 They estimate it is about 4x more efficient than optimistic roll-up https://medium.com/matter-labs/optimistic-vs-zk-rollup-deep-dive-ea141e71e075 .
 Since they are so similar, I grade them both together just one.
-In this doc, they estimate that zk roll-up will be 10 to 20-fold more scalable than standard ethereum https://medium.com/coinmonks/zk-rollup-optimistic-rollup-70c01295231b
+In this doc, they estimate that zk roll-up will be 10 to 20-fold more scalable than standard ethereum https://medium.com/coinmonks/zk-rollup-optimistic-rollup-70c01295231b Other people estimate that optimistic roll-up is 200x to 400x faster than standard Ethereum.

 * Plasma MVP https://ethresear.ch/t/minimal-viable-plasma/426
 Plasma MVP is a type of sidechain where each user needs to be aware of all the activity on their sidechain, and be ready to challenge any improper withdraw.